MHSA-Net: Multi-Head Self-Attention Network for Occluded Person Re-Identification: Related Work

 \subsection{Occluded Person Re-identification}

 Occlusion is a key challenging issue in person Re-ID.
-Recent studies~\cite{WeiShi2015, Lingxiao2018, Lingxiao2018xl, Jiaxuan2018, Jiaxu112019, LingxiaoHE19, Shangocclu2020, Guanan2020} on this topic can be divided into two categories: (i) partial person Re-ID methods~\cite{WeiShi2015, Lingxiao2018, Lingxiao2018xl}, and (ii) occluded person Re-ID methods~\cite{Jiaxuan2018, Jiaxu112019, LingxiaoHE19, Shangocclu2020, Guanan2020}.
+Recent studies~\cite{WeiShi2015, Lingxiao2018, Lingxiao2018xl, Jiaxuan2018, Jiaxu112019, LingxiaoHE19, Pose-guided2020, Guanan2020} on this topic can be divided into two categories: (i) partial person Re-ID methods~\cite{WeiShi2015, Lingxiao2018, Lingxiao2018xl}, and (ii) occluded person Re-ID methods~\cite{Jiaxuan2018, Jiaxu112019, LingxiaoHE19, Pose-guided2020, Guanan2020}.

 The former category aims to match a partial probe image to a gallery holistic image.
-For example, \cite{WeiShi2015} adopts a global-to-local matching mechanism to capture the key information from the spatial feature maps.
-DSR~\cite{Lingxiao2018, Lingxiao2018xl} proposes a spatial feature reconstruction strategy to align the partial person image with holistic images.
+For example, \cite{WeiShi2015} adopted a global-to-local matching mechanism to capture the key information from the spatial channel of the feature maps.
+DSR~\cite{Lingxiao2018, Lingxiao2018xl} proposed a spatial feature reconstruction strategy to align the partial person image with holistic images.
 However, these methods need a manual crop of the occluded target person in the probe image, before the cropped unoccluded part can be used to retrieve the target person.

 The latter category aims to directly capture key features from the whole occluded person image to perform the person matching.
-AFPB~\cite{Jiaxuan2018} combines the occluded/unoccluded classification task and person ID classification task to improve the deep model's ability of capturing key information.
-FPR~\cite{LingxiaoHE19} reconstructs the feature map of unoccluded regions in occluded person image and further improves it by a foreground-background mask to avoid the influence of background clutter. \cite{Jiaxu112019, Shangocclu2020, Guanan2020} propose pose guided feature alignment methods to match the local patches of query and the gallery images based on human key-points.
+AFPB~\cite{Jiaxuan2018} combined the occluded/unoccluded classification task and person ID classification task to improve the performance of deep model on capturing key information.
+FPR~\cite{LingxiaoHE19} reconstructed the feature map of unoccluded regions in occluded person image and further improved it by a foreground-background mask to avoid the influence of background clutter. \cite{Jiaxu112019, Pose-guided2020, Guanan2020} proposed pose guided feature alignment methods to match the local patches of query and the gallery images based on human key-points.
 Our MHSA-Net also belongs to this type of method.
 However, different from these methods, the MHSA-Net does not require any additional model.
 Also, the MHSA-Net can more effectively capture unoccluded local information.